How to buy Cardno (CDD) shares

 Over the last 12 months, Cardno's shares have ranged in value from as little as $1.52 up to $7.1872.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Cardno's is 1.1613.
-This would suggest that Cardno's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Cardno's is 0.9356.
+This would suggest that Cardno's shares are less volatile than average (for this exchange).

 Cardno Limited, a professional infrastructure and environmental services company, engages in the development and improvement of physical and social infrastructure for communities in Australia, New Zealand, the United States, the United Kingdom, Canada, Africa, Latin America, Asia, and internationally.
 The Asia Pacific Engineering and Environmental segment provides services in civil, structural, water, environmental, coastal, bridge, geotechnical, subsurface utility, traffic, and transport engineering, as well as environmental science, surveying, landscape architecture, planning, and asset management.
-Its Americas Engineering and Environmental segment offers environmental, water, transportation, energy and resources, land, buildings, and management services to private and public sector clients.
-The company's International Development segment designs and implements large-scale sustainable solutions for development assistance agencies and private clients.
-The company's Other segment engages in the engineering and consulting operations in Latin America.
-It serves defense, energy, government, industrial, international development, land management, mining and resources, property and buildings, transportation, utilities, and water sectors.
+The Americas Engineering and Environmental segment offers environmental, water, transportation, energy and resources, land, buildings, and management services to private and public sector clients.
+The International Development segment designs and implements large-scale sustainable solutions for development assistance agencies and private clients.
+It also engages in the engineering and consulting operations.
+The company serves defense, energy, government, industrial, international development, land management, mining and resources, property and buildings, transportation, utilities, and water sectors.
 Cardno Limited was founded in 1945 and is headquartered in Fortitude Valley, Australia.